Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Background

 \citet{Jasra:2008bb} developed a method using a system of interacting \smc samplers for trans-dimensional simulation.
 The targeting distribution $\pi$ and its space $S$ are the same as in \rjmcmc.
 As usual in \smc, a sequence of distributions $\{\widetilde\pi_t\}_{t=0}^T$ with increasing dimensions are constructed such that $\widetilde\pi_T$ admits $\pi$ as a marginal.
-The algorithm starts with a set of \smc samplers with equal number of particles; each of them targets $\widetilde\pi_{i,t}(x) \propto \widetilde\pi_t(x)\bbI(x\in S_{i,t})$ up to a predefined time index $t^\star$, such that $\{S_{i,0}\}$ is a partition of $S$ and $S_{i,t^\star} = S$.
-At time $t^\star$ particles from all samplers are allowed to coalesce, and from this time on, all of them are iterated with the same Markov kernel until the single sampler reaches the target $\pi$.
-Each individual sampler explores only a portion of the parameter space and by using the information which each sampler gains about that region of the parameter space, with a properly chosen $t^\star$, the resulting sampler will be able to explore the whole space efficiently.
+The algorithm starts with a set of \smc samplers with equal number of particles; each of them targets $\widetilde\pi_{i,t}(x) \propto \widetilde\pi_t(x)\bbI(x\in S_{i})$ up to a predefined time index $t^\star$, such that $\{S_{i}\}$ is a partition of $S$.
+At time $t^\star$ particles from all samplers are allowed to coalesce, and from this time on, all of them are iterated with the same Markov kernel (on $S$) until the single sampler reaches the target $\pi$.
 One of the three algorithms detailed in the next section coincides, essentially, with the final stage of the approach of \citet{Jasra:2008bb}; the other algorithms which are developed rely on a quite different strategy.
+We note that subsequent to the completion of the first version of this manuscript, a related strategy has been proposed by \citet{Karagiannis2013aisrj}. they combine \smc and \mcmc via the mechanism of particle \mcmc \citep{ADH10} using an \smc algorithm as a \rjmcmc proposal.
+This strategy is likely to lead to better mixing than conventional \rjmcmc algorithm but comes at considerable computational cost.

-A proof of concept study in which several \smc approaches to the problem were outlined was provided by \citet{Zhou:2012uz} and these approaches are developed below.
+A proof-of-concept study in which several \smc approaches to the problem were outlined was provided by \citet{Zhou:2012uz} and these approaches are developed below.
 These strategies based around various combinations of path sampling \citep{Gelman:1998ei} and \smc (as used by \citet{Johansen:2006wm} in a rare events context and by \citet{Rousset:2006kq} in the context of the estimation of free energy differences) or the unbiased estimation of the normalizing constant via standard \smc techniques \citep{DelMoral:1996,DelMoral:2006hc}.

-A number of other recent developments should be mentioned for completeness, but are not directly relevant to the problems considered here.
-A strategy for \smc-based variable selection was developed by \citet{Schafer:2011bx}; this approach depends upon the precise structure of this particular problem and does not involve the explicit computation of normalizing constants.
+A strategy for \smc-based variable selection was developed by \citet{Schafer:2011bx}; however, this approach depends upon the precise structure of this particular problem and does not involve the explicit computation of normalizing constants.